ondfisk/DevBoxDemo/README.md

 ## Manage

-As a *Dev Center Project Administrator*, go to <https://aka.ms/devbox> to manage projects.
+As a *Dev Center Project Administrator*, go to <https://portal.azure.com/> to manage your projects.

 ## Run